depcheck/depcheck/doc/pluggable-design.md

 As seen from the code snippet, there are four parameters passed into the *special* parser:

 - Content, same as normal parser, the file content.
-- Filename, the file name.
+- FilePath, the file path, use `path.basename` to retrieve the file name.
 - Deps, an array containing the package dependencies (including devDependencies unless `withoutDev` option is `true`).
 - Dir, the checking root directory passed from API or CLI.

-Pay attention that, special parser will match **all** files, please do filename matching **by yourself** and only parse content only when necessary.
+Pay attention that, special parser will match **all** files, please do file path or file name matching **by yourself** and only parse content only when necessary.
 In regards to the returning value, both AST node or plain string array are OK as a normal parser.

 ---